Customizing the Inductive Biases of Softmax Attention using Structured Matrices: Introduction

 To address these limitations, we introduce rich classes of structured matrices into the attention scoring function.
 Selecting an appropriate structure allows us to refine the inductive bias introduced by attention, tailoring it to specific tasks.
 Prior work has demonstrated the advantages of replacing dense linear layers with structured matrices \citep{dao2022monarchexpressivestructuredmatrices,qiu2024computebetterspentreplacing,potapczynski2024searchingefficientlinearlayers}, but these approaches treat each linear layer separately.
 Attention scores are built from a combination of multiple linear and bilinear transformations.
 By replacing all of these transformations with a single structured matrix, we expand the design space for more efficient and expressive attention mechanisms.

 We explore two applications of this approach.
-To address the low-rank bottleneck, we incorporate Block Tensor Train (BTT) and Multi-Level Low Rank (MLR) matrices, structured families that have high rank while remaining efficient in terms of parameters and computation.
+To address the low-rank bottleneck, we incorporate Block Tensor Train (BTT) and contiguous Multi-Level Low Rank (MLR) matrices, structured families that have high rank while remaining efficient in terms of parameters and computation.
 Using this technique, we demonstrate improvements for in-context linear regression, a task where standard attention is constrained by the low-rank bottleneck.
 To better allocate compute and memory resources, we apply MLR matrices in a different way that prioritizes local interactions over long-range dependencies.
 We demonstrate this approach on language modeling compared to standard and sliding window attention, and for time series forecasting with long horizons.

-We summarize our contributions as follows: \begin{itemize} \item We introduce a conceptual framework for analyzing and modifying the inductive biases of attention through the structure of its underlying linear and (bi-)linear transformations. \item In \Cref{sec:32bilinear} and \Cref{sec:iclregressiondetails}, we apply this framework to eliminate the low-rank bottleneck of standard attention using high-rank BTT and MLR matrices, improving performance on an inherently high-dimensional task from the literature \citep{garg}. \item In \Cref{sec:mlbtcdefsection}, we show that both BTT and MLR matrices---including Monarch \citep{dao2022monarchexpressivestructuredmatrices}, Butterfly \citep{dao2020learningfastalgorithmslinear}, Kronecker, and Low Rank matrices---can be united under a broader structured family which we call Multi-Level Block Tensor Contraction (MLBTC). \item In \Cref{sec:33_mlr,sec:local_MLR}, we use MLR matrices to introduce a distance-dependent compute bias, with promising results on language modeling and time series forecasting. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We introduce a conceptual framework for analyzing and modifying the inductive biases of attention through the structure of its underlying linear and (bi-)linear transformations. \item In \Cref{sec:32bilinear} and \Cref{sec:iclregressiondetails}, we apply this framework to eliminate the low-rank bottleneck of standard attention using high-rank BTT and MLR matrices, improving performance on an inherently high-dimensional task from the literature \citep{garg}. \item In \Cref{sec:mlbtcdefsection}, we show that BTT and contiguous MLR matrices---including Monarch \citep{dao2022monarchexpressivestructuredmatrices}, Butterfly \citep{dao2020learningfastalgorithmslinear}, Kronecker, and low-rank matrices as special cases---can be united under a broader structured family which we call Multi-Level Block Tensor Contraction (MLBTC). \item In \Cref{sec:33_mlr,sec:local_MLR}, we use MLR matrices to introduce a distance-dependent compute bias, with promising results on language modeling and time series forecasting. \end{itemize}

 This work advances our understanding of attention’s inductive biases, exploring its structural limitations and offering a principled approach to design more efficient and expressive architectures.

 Our codes are available at the following github repository \href{https://github.com/YilunKuang/structured-attention}{https://github.com/YilunKuang/structured-attention}.